Hunter-Prash/Email-Classifier/README.md

 I developed a SMS email classifier using machine learning techniques.
 The system employs a supervised learning approach, with a dataset of labeled SMS and email messages used to train a classifier model.
 The model uses natural language processing techniques, such as tokenization and stemming, to preprocess the text data and extract features.
 These features are then used to train a classifier, such as a Naive Bayes or Support Vector Machine model, to distinguish between SMS and email messages.

-The performance of the classifier was evaluated using standard metrics such as precision, recall, and F1 score, and achieved an accuracy of X% on a held-out test set.
+The performance of the classifier was evaluated using standard metrics such as precision, recall, and F1 score, and achieved an accuracy of 97% on a held-out test set.
 To further improve the model, I employed techniques such as feature selection and hyperparameter tuning, which helped to optimize the model's performance.

 Overall, the SMS email classifier provides a valuable tool for automatically categorizing incoming messages, improving communication efficiency and reducing manual sorting efforts.